 I love driving through the city on sunny, summer days just so I can look at all the different kinds of pups hanging out of all different kinds of cars.
 I especially like it when a dog seems to match its human’s car, like when there’s a poodle with her paws up on the sill of a Porsche, or an old German Shepherd in the back of a pick up.

-Sometimes I fantasize about starting up a limo company just for dogs, and I would drive ten or fifteen of them around the city for an hour or so, so that they could all enjoy sticking their heads out of the windows together.
+Sometimes I fantasize about starting up a Raleigh Tow Truck Service just for dogs, and I would drive ten or fifteen of them around the city for an hour or so, so that they could all enjoy sticking their heads out of the windows together.

 The first time I took my puppy Bailey in the car without someone holding onto her, admittedly, she wasn’t thrilled.
 I opened the front door for her, smiling and speaking in that high, patronising voice I think all humans use when they talk to their pets, and urged her to jump up onto the seat.